shinze/gulp-config/README.md

-# A gulp config for my everyday work
+# A gulp and bower config for my everyday work

 ## Installation